-The three breeds were combined resulting in the Finnish breed but, taking into account the variations in color, no limitations were imposed on this characteristic.
+The three breeds combined resulted in the Finnish breed but, considering the variations in colour, no limitations were imposed on this characteristic.
 Since then these three original strains have been intermingled and the chestnut color has spread throughout the area of chestnut and white and white cattle.
-In fact, the Finnish white north type has been largely eliminating lately.
+In fact, the Finnish white north type has been largely eliminated lately.
 Nowadays the animals are brown or chestnut with white marks on the back, belly, legs, and head.

 Characteristics of Finn Cattle